Ectopic expression

-Ectopic is a word used with a prefix, ecto, meaning “out of place.”
+Ectopic is a word used with a prefix ecto-, meaning "out of", and the suffix -topic, meaning "place."
 Ectopic expression is an abnormal gene expression in a cell type, tissue type, or developmental stage in which the gene is not usually expressed.
 The term ectopic expression is predominantly used in studies using metazoans, especially in Drosophila melanogaster for research purposes.